megardn/PennLINC.github.io/docs/nda/dua_tutorial.md

 nav_order: 1
 ---

-🌟If you need to access some data from the [NIMH Data Arhive](https://nda.nih.gov/) but do not have access to it, you've come to the right place!
+:wave: If you need to download some data from the [NIMH Data Arhive](https://nda.nih.gov/) but do not have access to it, you've come to the right place!